rossghill/Star-Wars-Planets/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+The Swapi API can sometimes be tempremental.
+Refreshing usually helps!

 ### Prerequisites

 Npm can be used to install all the dependencies required to run the app.
 In a terminal window in the root folder, run: